Surrogate Mother Meaning and What a Surrogate Is for Intended Parents

 Quick Summary

-A surrogate mother is a woman who carries a pregnancy for someone who cannot carry on their own.
+A surrogate is a woman who carries a pregnancy for someone else through IVF.
 In gestational surrogacy the surrogate has no genetic link to the baby because the embryo is created through IVF using the intended parents or donor genetic material.
 Surrogacy is a structured medical and legal process designed to help parents build their family safely.

 Learn more about the full surrogacy process for intended parents on the EDSI Surrogacy Process Guide.